Shough leads No. 11 Oregon over Washington State 43-29

 Oregon: The Ducks have won 17 of their past 19 games, and are on track to claim a second consecutive Pac-12 championship.
 They overcame three consecutive turnovers in the first half to win their first game in Pullman since 2014.

-Washington State: The game marked the home opener for new WSU coach Nick Rolovich.
+Washington State: The game marked the home opener for Rolovich.
 The Cougars were picked to finish last in the Pac-12 North, but have looked better than that in their two games so far.

 POLL IMPLICATIONS